 Marriott Bonvoy Business™ American Express® Card review

 If your business frequently takes you to different places and you’re a devoted Marriott fan, then the Marriott Bonvoy Business™ American Express® Card may be right for you.
-While your rewards have to be redeemed primarily for travel, points can be used for hotel stays, upgrades or a variety of hotel experiences.
-Even better, points are transferable to over 40 travel partners.
+While your rewards must be redeemed for travel, points can be used for hotel stays, upgrades or a variety of hotel experiences at over 7,000 hotels worldwide.
+Additionally, points are transferable to over 40 travel partners.

 A deeper look into the current card offer

 - Rewards rate: 6X points at hotels participating in the Marriott Bonvoy™ program, 4X points at U.S. restaurants and U.S. gas stations, 4X points on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping and 2X points on all other purchases

 - Welcome offer: Earn 75,000 bonus Marriott Bonvoy points after you use your new card to make $3,000 in eligible purchases within the first three months of card membership

 - Regular APR: 17.24 percent to 26.24 percent variable

 This hotel card comes with a decent welcome offer for a modest annual fee: 75,000 points after a $3,000 spend in your first three months.
 While this is still a pretty valuable offer, it’s a sizable drop from the card’s previous offer of 100,000 points after a $5,000 spend in the same timeframe.
 This bonus also falls far short of the card’s all-time-high offer of 125,000 points and two Free Night Awards (worth up to 50,000 points each) for spending $5,000 on purchases in the first three months.